Shape-centered Representation Learning for Visible-Infrared Person Re-identification: Introduction

-Based on the aforementioned insights and analysis, we introduce the Shape-centered Representation Learning (ScRL) framework, which facilitates the direct acquisition of modality-shared shape features and shape-associated appearance features from visible (infrared) images.
-Illustrated in Fig. \ref{fig:framwork}, this proposed framework comprises three key components: Infrared Shape Restitution (ISR), Shape Feature Propagation (SFP), and Appearance Feature Enhancement (AFE).
-Specifically, ISR is designed to restitute IR shapes by capturing missing infrared shape features from appearance features during the training phase.
-SFP is designed to make the model can directly extract shape features from pedestrian images without the participation of additional auxiliary networks during the inference phase by transferring the ability of the shape features extraction to the appearance feature extraction network in the training phase.
-AFE is aimed at mining appearance features associated with body shape by introducing a two-stage cascade attention mechanism that directly and indirectly emphasizes identity-related features and suppresses identity-unrelated features.
+Based on the above analysis, we propose the Shape-centered Representation Learning (ScRL) framework that explicitly integrates both shape and appearance features to construct a modality-robust pedestrian representation, addressing the limitations of prior approaches.
+As illustrated in Figure \ref{fig:framwork}, the proposed framework comprises two branches: the appearance stream and the shape stream, incorporating three key components: Infrared Shape Restoration (ISR), Shape Feature Propagation (SFP), and Appearance Feature Enhancement (AFE).
+The appearance stream encodes appearance features, while the shape stream encodes shape features.
+Given the inaccuracies in infrared shapes, we first propose ISR to capture the missing infrared shape features from appearance features to restore infrared shape features, thus enabling the shape stream to encode better shape features.
+To further improve computational efficiency during inference, we introduce SFP, which transfers the capabilities of the shape stream to the appearance stream, allowing the model to directly extract shape features from pedestrian images without requiring an additional auxiliary network during inference.
+Finally, we incorporate AFE to enhance appearance features.
+Utilizing a two-stage cascaded attention mechanism, AFE, directly and indirectly, emphasizes shape-related features while suppressing identity-unrelated features, thereby obtaining shape-related appearance features.
+Through the interaction of ISR, SFP, and AFE, our framework enables the shape and appearance streams to mutually refine each other, leading to a more discriminative and stable person representation across different modalities.

-Our main contributions are summarized as follows: \begin{itemize} \item We propose a novel deep-learning framework that prioritizes learning shape-centered features without the necessity of auxiliary networks during the inference phase.
-Notably, we are the first to effectively incorporate explicit shape features into VI-ReID. \item We design the Infrared Shape Resolution (ISR), which effectively restitutes erroneous infrared body shapes generated by human parsing networks and improves the discriminability of shape features. \item We design the Appearance Feature Enhancement (AFE) to elevate appearance features by harnessing the inherent relationship between shape and appearance features. \item Extensive experimental results on SYSU-MM01, RegDB, and HITSZ-VCM datasets show the proposed ScRL achieves a new state-of-the-art performance. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We propose a novel framework that leverages the complementarity between shape and appearance features to construct a more robust cross-modality pedestrian representation, effectively mitigating the impact of modality variations on recognition performance. \item We introduce Infrared Shape Restoration (ISR), which restores inaccurate infrared body shapes from human parsing networks, enhancing the discriminative ability of shape features. \item We design the Appearance Feature Enhancement (AFE) to boost appearance features by leveraging the inherent relationship between shape and appearance features. \item Extensive experimental results on SYSU-MM01, RegDB, and HITSZ-VCM datasets show that the proposed ScRL achieves a new state-of-the-art performance. \end{itemize}

 The rest of this paper is organized as follows.
 Section \uppercase\expandafter{\romannumeral2} introduces related work; Section \uppercase\expandafter{\romannumeral3} elaborates the proposed method; Section \uppercase\expandafter{\romannumeral4} analyzes the comparative experimental results; and Section \uppercase\expandafter{\romannumeral5} concludes this paper.